Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 **Description**

-Toggle auto-play when there no songs in queue.
+Toggle auto-play when there are no songs in the queue.

 .. _audio-command-audioset-cache: